vercel/next.js/docs/basic-features/data-fetching.md

 ### When should I use `getServerSideProps`?

-You should use `getServerSideProps` only if you need to pre-render a page whose data must be fetched on the request time.
-Time to first byte (TTFB) will be slower than `getStaticProps` because the server must compute the result on every request, and the result cannot be cached by CDN.
+You should use `getServerSideProps` only if you need to pre-render a page whose data must be fetched at request time.
+Time to first byte (TTFB) will be slower than `getStaticProps` because the server must compute the result on every request, and the result cannot be cached by a CDN without extra .

-If you don't need to pre-render the data, then you should consider fetching data on the client side.
+If you don’t need to pre-render the data, then you should consider fetching data on the client side.
 [Click here to learn more](#fetching-data-on-the-client-side).

 ### Technical details